-We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new and during the first 90 days of the calendar year if you were in the plan last year.
-This temporary supply will be for a maximum of 31 days.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 31 day supply of medication.
+- If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 31 days.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 31-day supply. of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)

-• For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

-We will cover one 34-day supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply situation.

-• If you experience a change in your setting of care (such as being discharged or admitted to a long-term care facility), your physician or pharmacy can request a temporary supply of the drug.
-This temporary supply (up to 31 days) will allow you time to talk with your doctor about the change in coverage.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply. - If you experience a change in your setting of care (such as being discharged or admitted to a long-term care facility), your physician or pharmacy can request a temporary supply of the drug.
+This temporary supply (31 or 34 days) will allow you time to talk with your doctor about the change in coverage.